neoncortex/joker/README.md

 Requirements and limitations:
 * When passing a url as input, it needs to end in / for the domain matching.
-* %line and %arg can't be used as part of commands since they are used as placeholders for line number and input.
+* %num, %sec and %arg can't be used as part of commands since they are used as placeholders for line number, manual section and user input.
 * When passing a file path as input, it needs to end in /.
 * The shell needs to have LANG set.